josephdaw/work-day-planner/README.md

 - [License](#license)

 ## Description
 This project uses local storage to create a daily planner.
-The page utilises javascript to create the table of hours.
+The page utilises JavaScript to dynamically create the table of hours.
 The tasks are stored in an array of objects which is then saved to local storage.
+The current time is highlighted red to focus the user's attention to the tasks at hand.
+Previous time blocks are grey, and future time blocks are green.
+The end of the workday, all time blocks will be grey.
+Before work hours the time blocks will be green.

-This project is deployed using GitHub pages at https://josephdaw.github.io/work-day-planner/.
+This project is deployed using GitHub pages at https://josephdaw.github.io/workday-planner/.

 ![Page mock up with saved events.](assets/img/workday-planner.png)